Happy Holidays from Olga Murray!

 If you have not yet fulfilled your Founder’s Day pledge, or if you would like to make another thoughtful gift, please do so here.

 Our U.S. team is contacting auction winners and pledge raffle winners.
 If you have any questions about this process, please reach out to us by emailing email@example.com.
 You can also call our office using the number on our contact us page.

 The Caste Equality Project & Educating Dalit Lawyers

 A highlight of Founder’s Day 2022 was our announcement of our ambitious new program, the Caste Equality Project!

-Phase 1: Educating Dalit Lawyers launches the summer of 2022, with the first group of 15 students entering Kathmandu law schools at the beginning of the 2022-2023 academic year.
-Olga is ecstatic about the potential these young people have to change their world for the better, and Som and his team are eager to scale our work in the coming years.
+Phase 1: Educating Dalit Lawyers launches the summer of 2022.
+The first group of 15 students will enter Kathmandu law schools at the beginning of the 2022-2023 academic year.
+Olga is ecstatic about the potential these young people have to change their world for the better.
+Likewise, Som and his team are eager to scale our work in the coming years.

-Program pages for these exciting projects are now live (linked above) and we will be sharing photos, stories, and information about our progress as this information becomes available.
+We’ve now published the program pages for these exciting projects (linked above).
+Meanwhile, we will also be sharing photos, stories, and information about our progress as this information becomes available.

 Remembering Alison Wright (1961-2022)

 I am so saddened by the death of my old friend Alison Wright, who died in mid March in Portugal while on a scuba diving expedition in the Azores.
 Alison was the most adventurous, fearless person I have ever known, with a passion to use her superb photographic talents to better the world.

 She traveled to countries I had never heard of and packed more into her life than I thought was possible.
 From photographing nomads hunting with falcons in Mongolia to living with sex workers in Mumbai to gain their trust before photographing them, to camping out with a pygmy tribe in the Kalahari desert, she seemed impervious to the hardships which would have given pause to an ordinary human being.